Listen to this article

 As of 2025, the states with no personal income tax are Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 These states often compensate for the lack of income tax through other means:

-- Cost of Living: States like Alaska have no sales tax but face higher living costs.
+- Cost of Living: States like Alaska have no sales tax but face higher living costs due to remoteness and supply chain challenges.
+Groceries and utilities can be significantly more expensive.

 Total Tax Burden Approach